ElinamLLC/SharpVectors/docfx/articles/resource_converter.md

 ### ResourceKeyResolverType - CodeSnippet
-In applications you need to use a code snippet to implement the @SharpVectors.Renderers.IResourceKeyResolver interface, we provider the code snippet resolver, or @SharpVectors.Renderers.CodeSnippetKeyResolver, which uses @System.CodeDom.Compiler.CSharpCodeProvider to compile the implementation in memory and use it to resolve the keys.
-This is used to reduce dependencies but limit the snippets to C# and lanagauge feature support.
+In applications you need to use a code snippet to implement the @SharpVectors.Renderers.IResourceKeyResolver interface, we provider the code snippet resolver, or @SharpVectors.Renderers.CodeSnippetKeyResolver, which uses @System.CodeDom.Compiler.CodeDomProvider to compile the implementation in memory and use it to resolve the keys.
+This is used to reduce dependencies but limits the lanagauge feature supports to .NET 4.0.

 For the code snippet, the following conditions are required
 * The namespace must be `SharpVectors.Renderers`.